-Keyboard or Piano?
-The Choice Isn’t Always so Simple
+Digital Piano or Acoustic?
+The Choice Isn’t Always so Simple (an opinion)

 There’s tons of technical information out there about all the different digital keyboard-type instruments, and it can be very helpful to understand the differences between them.
 Many things should factor into your buying decision, including the type of sound and how it is created, the touch and feel of the keys, and whether or not they have polyphonic notes.